 This is a US-specific organization that educates, certifies, and trains therapists and others in topics related to sexuality.
 They have a tool to locate sexuality professionals in your area, provided you live in the US.

 This is a referral tool that you can use.
 It is a confidential form where people can get help with a variety of issues.
 Do not let the name of the organization fool you: They are mental health professionals who only want to help, and they will not assume you have or will molest a child because you have a sexual attraction to children.
-Under "referral type", select "community outpatient", and under "notes", indicate that you are looking for a therapist who can treat pedophilia.
+Under “referral type”, select “community outpatient”, and under “notes”, indicate that you are looking for a therapist who can treat minor attraction.

 This is a 12-step program designed for those with sexual addiction or dependency issues.
 They have meetings in the US, Canada, and a variety of other countries.
 They also have electronic meetings if your country is not represented, and they have a handy tool at the top to find out if their program is right for you.
 Similar programs are Sexaholics Anonymous and Sexual Compulsives Anonymous.

 Virtuous Pedophiles operates as a forum for adults, and their public splash page has a great deal of facts, information, media, and resources available for anyone wishing to know more about minor attracted people.
 Their forum is not a fit for every person and may be offensive to some.

 This site is a great place to start for anyone with a sexual attraction to children, and has links to some of the other organizations mentioned in this section.
 Their master list of providers can be found here.
 This organization was started by a minor attracted person.

 This organization has a lot of academic information, as well as general information about minor attraction.
 They have a forum for adults, as well as a referral service where they will help you find a competent therapist familiar with minor attraction.

 This site has affiliates that treat forensic (criminal) and non-forensic populations for sexual issues.
 They may be a useful tool in finding more about therapy, answering questions, and finding a qualified therapist.